Cape to Victoria Falls Camping Tour - South Africa, Namibia, Botswana and Zimbabwe

-You’ll have several nights of camping under the African sky and transport in an Adventure Overland Safari Vehicle (fitted with 20 luxury seats), which will ensure that you get an unforgettable camping experience in Africa.
+You’ll have several nights of camping under the African sky and transport in an Adventure Overland Safari Truck (fitted with 20 luxury seats), which will ensure that you get an unforgettable camping and accommodated experience in Africa.
 With time to explore on your own and a marvellous choice of included and optional activities to do, you’ll experience the beauty and diversity of Southern & East Africa.

 (On this tour you will have the option to go on a 1-day fly-in Mokoro Day Trip.
 Please note that this is an optional activity and it is not included in the tour price.
 Subject to availability and weather conditions.)

 This morning you will leave behind the delights of Cape Town and depart on the first leg of your journey into the unknown.
 The first overnight stop will be on a small vineyard farm in the vicinity of the Cederberg Mountains.
 Here grapes are produced for the local cellars and you will have the opportunity to taste and buy some of the local wines in an optional wine tasting activity.